appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 ### Events
-When the event is triggered, these event handlers can run queries, JS code, or other supported actions](/reference/appsmith-framework/widget-actions).
+When the event is triggered, these event handlers can run queries, JS code, or other [supported actions](/reference/appsmith-framework/widget-actions).

 #### onTextChanged